DSC_0218-006.JPG

 Regína Hrönn Ragnarsdóttir

-The historic Steinahellir Cave in South Iceland
+The historical Steinahellir Cave in South Iceland

-There are many caves in South Iceland, one of which is right by the ring road.
-It is called Steinahellir - Stone Cave and has had many functions over the centuries.
-There are supernatural stories connected to Steinahellir cave, some of which tell us about ghosts and the hidden people of Iceland.
+There are many caves in South Iceland, one of which is right by the Ring Road.
+It is called Steinahellir, meaning "Stone Cave," and has served many functions over the centuries.
+There are supernatural stories associated with Steinahellir cave, some of which tell of ghosts and the hidden people of Iceland.
 One of them tells us about the wrath of the hidden people if we dare do one forbidden thing in the cave!
-In this travel-blog I am going to tell you these stories and other interesting happenings in the Steinahellir cave, including a rebellion against the authorities.
-Top photo: the entrance to Stei
+In this travel blog, I am going to tell you these stories and other interesting happenings in the Steinahellir cave, including a rebellion against the authorities.
+Top photo: the entra

 A Visit to Hellnahellir Cave - the longest man-made Cave in Iceland